 it is possible that

-have been re-enabled on the running server, leaving it unable
+re-enabled on the running server, leaving it unable to perform

-to perform keyring operations.
-In this case, it may be
+keyring operations.
+In this case, it may be necessary to

 After a successful online key migration operation, the running server might need to be restarted: